 Amortization of Intangible Assets

-Amortization of intangible assets was $20.8 million in 2021 and $21.8 million in 2020, including $14.3 million and $13.0 million of amortization of acquired intangible assets in 2021 and 2020, respectively, related to our acquisitions.
+Amortization of intangible assets was $25.9 million in 2022 and $20.8 million in 2021, including $19.3 million and $14.3 million of amortization of acquired intangible assets in 2022 and 2021, respectively, related to our acquisitions.
 The amortization of acquired intangible assets related to acquisitions is included in the Corporate segment’s results.
 The remaining amortization expenses relate to other identifiable intangible assets (primarily software, patents and licenses), which are included in the respective segment’s operating results.
-The decrease in amortization expense in 2021 as compared to 2020 was mainly due to a decrease in amortization of capitalized software.
+The increase in amortization expense in 2022 as compared to 2021 was mainly due to the Company’s recent acquisitions of Phenix, Altanova and NEco.

-Other income, net, was $0.9 million in 2021, compared to other expenses, net, of $7.1 million in 2020.
-The principal components of other, net, in 2021 included a gain of approximately $2 million for the final settlement on the sale of the Doble Watertown, MA property, partially offset by facility consolidation charges within the USG segment (Doble Manta, Morgan Schaffer and Altanova facilities).
-The principal components of other expenses, net, in 2020 included approximately $8 million of pretax charges consisting primarily of facility consolidation charges for the Doble Manta facility, including employee severance and compensation benefits, and asset impairment charges.
-There were no other individually significant items included in other expenses, net, in 2021 or 2020.
+Other income, net, was $0.3 million in 2022, compared to other income, net, of $0.9 million in 2021.
+There were no individually significant items in other income, net in 2022.
+The principal components of other income, net, in 2021 included a gain of approximately $2 million for the final settlement on the sale of the Doble Watertown, MA property, partially offset by facility consolidation charges within the USG segment (Doble Manta, Morgan Schaffer and Altanova facilities).

 Non-GAAP Financial Measures